-The inclusion of the following entries does not constitute an endorsement by Oklahoma Christian Home Educators’ Consociation of the program, organization, or tutor.
+The inclusion of the following entries does not constitute an endorsement by Homeschool Oklahoma (formerly Oklahoma Christian Home Educators’ Consociation) of the program, organization, or tutor.
 It is the parent’s responsibility to investigate who will be involved in their children’s education.
 We encourage parents to thoroughly investigate a potential program and ask for references and talk to others who have used these organizations/persons’ talents.

 Practice Permit Link